tomekkurzydlak/tomekkurzydlak/README.md

-<h1>Hey, good to see you here on Thursday, 8 December at 20:00 CET 🙋🏻‍</h1>
+<h1>Hey, good to see you here on Thursday, 8 December at 20:22 CET 🙋🏻‍</h1>

-<p>I'm Tom, software engineer.
+<p>I'm Tom.
 I'm currently working on financial crypto-app in Python.
 The app is
 aggregating and analysing financial data from multiple APIs sources (Request), web scraps (Selenium) and calculating statistical indicators (Pandas).
 As a supplement to these indicators app is also forecasting coin's price performing Time Series Analysis (AutoTS) and visualising data (Plotly).
 Output data is fed to the front-end by Flask and presented